 Baking can be fun if the right skillet is used as they come in a variety of types, shapes and sizes.
 Most people have several types of baking pans in their kitchen cabinets.
 When it comes to baking cookies or cakes, we casually choose a skillet where we reach first and start working on it.
+But we truly wanted to know what is the difference between Baking In Dark Pans Vs. Light Pans, so we decided to do our own investigation.

 Do you think this is the right way to bake because each type of pan affects the way you cook your food?
 The different baking pans have a specific purpose, and they perform perfectly when used for that cooking purpose.